berndporr/fastcgi_json_cpp_api/README.md

 ```
 nohup ./demo_sensor_server &
 ```
-which creates a socket under `\tmp\adc7705socket` to communicates with the fastcgi server.
+which creates a socket under `\tmp\adc7705socket` to communicate with the fastcgi server.

 ### Configuring the nginx for FastCGI